-In last week’s post, we identified all of the duplicate photos in your catalog and deleted many of them.
-There may still be some duplicate photos left, whether these are real files on the hard drive or virtual copies created during the merge process, with edits you don’t want to lose.
+It’s easy to end up with duplicate photos in your catalog that need cleaning up.
+These may be real files on the hard drive or virtual copies.
+Either way, some will have edits you don’t want to lose.
 For example, you may have edited one copy of the photo in the Develop module, and applied keywords to another copy.
-Now it’s time to consolidate this information into a single copy of each photo.
+How can you copy metadata or edits between photos and consolidate this information into a single copy of each photo?

 Copying Metadata and Settings

 It gets a little more complicated when your edits are split over multiple copies of the photo, for example, when one copy has the Develop edits and another has the keywords, Title and star rating.
 The thought process might go something like this:

 In this case, you’ll want to copy the metadata or edits onto the copy of the photo you’re planning to keep, so let’s learn how…

 If you’re simply copying a single Title, Caption, collection of keywords or other metadata, then you can select the Title in the Metadata panel, or perhaps the keywords in the Keywording panel, copy them to the clipboard, select the photo you’re keeping, and paste the metadata into the same field.

 If you need to transfer multiple metadata fields, for example, both the Title and the keywords, then you can use the Sync Metadata controls to copy and paste them in one go, rather than one field at a time.
 The Sync Settings control allows you to do the same for Develop settings.